microsoft/dstoolkit-route-optimization/README.md

 | 3 | C | 8 | 1t | S1 | D3 | 2022-08-01 10AM | 2022-08-04 |
 | ... | ... | ... | ... | ... | ... | ... | ... |

-However, in the case that there are a lot of items are from the same source, we need to further partition those such that we can solve the problem within the time limit.
+However, in the case that there are a lot of items from the same source, we need to further partition those such that we can solve the problem within the time limit.
 The optimality may lose after that.
 There will be a trade-off between optimality and running time.
 Usually, shortening running time is more preferred.

 For example, we can further partition items from source S1 by the Available_Time if there are too many of them.
 The intuition is that the business constraint #3 of our problem restricts the time span of all the items in the same truck.
 So, grouping items with similar available time will be easier to satisfy this constraint.
 Below are two sample partitions illustrate this idea.